turpault/proxy/docs/oauth2-custom-endpoints.md

 This path initiates the OAuth2 authentication flow.
 When users visit this path:

-1. If they're already authenticated, they're redirected to the `callbackRedirectPath`
+1. If they're already authenticated, they're redirected to the `callbackRedirectEndpoint`
 2. If they're not authenticated, they're redirected to the OAuth2 provider for authorization

 **Behavior**:
-- **Authenticated users**: Redirected to `callbackRedirectPath` (or `/` if not configured)
+- **Authenticated users**: Redirected to `callbackRedirectEndpoint` (or `/` if not configured)
 - **Unauthenticated users**: Redirected to OAuth2 provider authorization URL

-### Callback Redirect Path (`callbackRedirectPath`)
+### Callback Redirect Endpoint (`callbackRedirectEndpoint`)

 **Default**: `/`

-This path determines where users are redirected after successful OAuth2 authentication.
-The path is relative to the route's base path.
+This endpoint determines where users are redirected after successful OAuth2 authentication.
+The endpoint is relative to the route's base path.

 **Examples**:
-- `callbackRedirectPath: "/dashboard"` - Redirects to `/my-app/dashboard`
+- `callbackRedirectEndpoint: "/dashboard"` - Redirects to `/my-app/dashboard`
-- `callbackRedirectPath: "/admin"` - Redirects to `/my-app/admin`
+- `callbackRedirectEndpoint: "/admin"` - Redirects to `/my-app/admin`
-- `callbackRedirectPath: "/"` - Redirects to `/my-app/`
+- `callbackRedirectEndpoint: "/"` - Redirects to `/my-app/`

 ## Usage Examples